 Keep in mind that decisions made today don’t have to be final or absolute.
 It’s ok to make a decision that affects your immediate needs without trying to plan for the entire future.
 Use this opportunity to run an experiment and try something new.
 If it works, you may just end up with a new tool in your toolbelt!

-If you have any additional sources, you'd like to recommend, please feel free to add in the comments below.
+If you have any additional sources, you’d like to recommend, please feel free to add them in the comments below.

 Have questions?
 We will help in any way we can.
 Feel free to post below.
 We have a fantastic community of individuals and businesses.
 Let’s support our Small and Medium Businesses and one another during this time.